John Ross (missionary): Life

-While in China, John Ross met traders from Korea one day, and decided to make a Korean translation of the New Testament, which was completed in 1887 and brought to Korea.
+While in China, John Ross met traders from Korea one day and decided to make a Korean translation of the New Testament, which was completed in 1887 and brought to Korea.
 This was the first Korean version In 1892 he was visited from Korea by James Scarth Gale.

 Ross returned to Scotland in 1910, but continued to help the Scotland-China Society.
-He died in Edinburgh and is buried there mid-way along the east side of the main north-south path in Newington Cemetery.
-There is a plaque commemorating John Ross on the sea front at Balintore in Easter Ross.
+He died in Edinburgh in 1915.
+He is buried there mid-way along the east side of the main north-south path in Newington Cemetery.
+There is a plaque commemorating John Ross on the seafront at Balintore in Easter Ross.

 Family

-He was married to Isabella Strapp McFadyen (d.1930) who travelled with him in China.
+He was married to Catherine, who died in Manchuria on March 31st, 1873, some time after giving birth to their son.
+He remarried Isabella Strapp McFadyen (d.1930).

 Recognition

 In 1877, John Gilbert Baker named Iris rossii in his honour.
 Ray Desmond (Editor).